 Audible contains audio versions of some of the best-loved timeless classics, as well as newer books that are hot off the printing press.
 Here's a sample of some of the best-selling books on Audible:

 Well, that's a brief introduction to Audible and how it works.
 The rest of our Audible course will focus on how to buy, download, and listen to books from Audible, including how to create or delete an account.
-For the moment, though, we'll take a quick look at the costs associated with Audible.
+For the moment, though, we'll take a quick look at the costs associated with Audible in our next tutorial.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.